 “We recognise that there are barriers to entry,” says Breit.
-“That’s why two years ago the board made the intentional decision to change our values to include ‘equity’, and focus on increasing diversity.
-It’s why 18 months ago at the leader’s conference we launched our GRiT programme, or ‘Girls Riding Together’.”
+“That’s why the board made the intentional decision to change our values to include ‘equity’ and focus on increasing diversity.
+It’s why at a leader’s conference, we launched our GRiT programme, or ‘Girls Riding Together’.”

-NICA’s female participation hovers at just over 20%, but with the Rapha Foundation’s grant, they are expecting that number to rise.
-The $150,000 grant has been allocated to the development and expansion of GRiT initiatives across the country, as well as to hiring a full time program manager.
-NICA leagues were invited to apply for funding for what they thought were the most effective means to increase and retain female coaches and female student-athletes.
+NICA’s female participation hovers at just over 20%, but those numbers rose with the Rapha Foundation’s grant.
+The $150,000 grant was allocated to the development and expansion of GRiT initiatives across the country, as well as to hiring a full-time program manager.

 “We recognise that there are barriers to entry, that’s why two years ago the board made the intentional decision to change our values to include ‘equity’, and focus on increasing diversity”

 “Both my brother and I are head coaches for teams, and we love that we are continuing the legacy of our grandfather, who was a beloved cycling coach.
 NICA gives me the structure and platform to introduce more beginners into mountain biking while also challenging the more skilled athletes.
 The training we receive has opened my eyes to the possibilities of growing our team into a well-rounded group of athletes that not only rides but also contributes time to the parks and trails we all enjoy.”